coconath0/ML-project/project-proposal-ETI.md

 - JD (John) Escobedo - dxh19

 ## Project Abstract
-In this project we would like to focus on pollution metrics for water quality to predict when a future hazardous pollution level could be obseved.
+In this project, we would like to focus on pollution metrics for water quality to predict when a future hazardous pollution level could be observed.
 The model would be fed the Water_Quality dataset with over 30 million values to train on.
 While there are around 10 million potentially empty values, we believe having a large dataset that is not completely sterile will allow us to improve our understanding of modelling better.
 We will implement gradient boosting to ensure the final output of the model has iterated sufficiently to improve on previous errors.
 The parameters that seem the most promising to predict water pollution are Fecal Coliform, Nitrogen, Temperature and a few others along with location features.
 We believe with some minor feature selection, we can effectively determine the most likely contributing factors to a future water pollution hazard.

 Water quality monitoring often involves slow, expensive lab tests, and identifying which sites are becoming polluted is challenging due to the large number of parameters.
 Our objective is to develop a Classification Model that can accurately predict if a water sample (based on its chemical fingerprint and location) will exceed critical health/environmental thresholds.